owncast/owncast.github.io/content/news/20230201-preparing-for-v010.md

 ### Docker image

-We are slowly deprecating the existing location of the Docker image.
-While it will still be available and updated for the next couple releases, you should migrate to `owncast/owncast` when you get a chance.
+We are slowly changing the location of the Docker image.
+While the [old location](https://hub.docker.com/repository/docker/gabekangas/owncast/) will still be available and updated for the next couple releases, you should migrate to [`owncast/owncast`](https://hub.docker.com/repository/docker/owncast/owncast/) when you get a chance.

 ### In progress release notes